Man charged with Kansas City lawyer's murder after accidentally recording confession

 His assets were worth about $33 million, according to investigators.

-"From the weeks after the judgement to the days prior to the victim's murder, pressure mounted on Jungerman," the probable cause affidavit said.
+"From the weeks after the judgment to the days prior to the victim's murder, pressure mounted on Jungerman," the probable cause affidavit said.

 In addition, an Olympus audio recorder was recovered from the home, on which Jungerman appeared to admit to murdering someone — although Pickert isn't named directly — court documents show.
 Jungerman didn't seem to know the device was on at the time.